1. Previous: Chapter 3

 Constructor Parameters

 1. It’s a constructor parameter.
-You have to provide a value for it whenever you call the constructor.
-(However, just like with function parameters, you can also give a constructor parameter a default argument).
+We have to provide a value for it whenever we call the constructor.
+(However, just like with function parameters, we can also give a constructor parameter a default argument.

 2. It’s a property.
-You’ll be able to get the value of the radius from any circle object.
+We’ll be able to get the value of the radius from any circle object.
 We’ll see an example of this in a moment.

-When you create an object, we say that you’re creating an instance of the class.
+When we create an object, we say that you’re creating an instance of the class.
 For that reason, creating an object is sometimes referred to as instantiating the class.

 Classes vs. Objects